twinklepreethy/Calculator/README.md

 ## Developer Notes
 -----------------------------------------

 For extending further calculation functions, a child class of ***Function.cs*** has to be created .
 Since db is not used, new calculation functions have to be added to the enum ***FunctionTypeEnum***.
+The new child class has to be mapped to the right FunctionTypeEnum via it's FunctionType Attribute.

 ```c#